FusionCache/docs/docs/design.md

 ## Query Interfaces
-There are two interface types: REST and WebSocket.
-There is one REST interface and two WebSocket interfaces:
+There are three interfaces: one REST and two WebSockets:

+- REST: for typical query payloads
 - WebSocket Normal: for typical query payloads
 - WebSocket Bulk: for larger payloads, intended for `STORE` with many objects